Short

 Goals

 Hello, people.
 My name is Gayle and I have been living with severe chronic pain for over 10 years.
-I have also lived with anxiety and depression for most of my life.

 This blog is about my thoughts, feelings and experiences with severe chronic pain, the Canadian medical system, treatments, medications, surviving setbacks and finding success independently.
 Seeking medical treatment in my province (BC) has been a complete and utter nightmare.